We're updating our terminology in Jira

 due:

-Find issues with a particular Created, Updated, or Due Date using the prefixes created:updated:, or due:, respectively.
+Find work items with a particular Created, Updated, or Due Date using the prefixes created:updated:, or due:, respectively.
 For the date range, you can use todaytomorrowyesterday, a single date range (e.g. '-1w'), or two date ranges (e.g. '-1w,1w').
 Note that date ranges cannot have spaces in them.
 Valid date/time abbreviations are: 'w' (week), 'd' (day), 'h' (hour), 'm' (minute).

 created:today